 Last week, I was reading Diario Libre from my computer on a sunny Sunday morning, when I let out a scream.
-Just 24 hours after I wrote and published this post on solo female travel — in which I mentioned the pervasiveness of catcalling in the Caribbean — the city of Santo Domingo was announcing the launch of an educational campaign to fight “piropo” or female street harassment.
+Just 24 hours after I wrote and published this post on solo female travel — in which I mentioned the pervasiveness of catcalling in the Caribbean, as in other parts of the world — the city of Santo Domingo was announcing the launch of an educational campaign to fight “piropo” or female street harassment.

 A part state, part UN Women-led campaign!